GRSupercool/wats1030-intro-to-unix/nix_scavenger_hunt.md

 -rw-r--r-- 1 root root 16240 Feb 16 21:12 credit_cards2.txt

 * Use the `more` command to view one of the `credit_cards` files you just discovered.
 (Hint: Type `q` to quit viewing the file.
 Press the `spacebar` to page down.
 Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?*

+Last updated 01-15-2015

 * Use the `find` command to search for files more effectively.
 Search the sub-directories under `challenge_files` to find the location of the file named `modi_laboriosam.txt`. *Where is that file located?*